damdeez/damdeez/README.md

 ## Hello there 👋, I'm Damir!

-I am currently a Staff Software Engineer @ [Varo Bank](https://github.com/VaroBank), working with technologies such as TypeScript, React, React Native, Storybook, Figma, React Testing Library, GraphQL, Node.js and PostgreSQL.
+I am currently a Staff Software Engineer @ [Varo Bank](https://github.com/VaroBank), working with technologies such as TypeScript, React, React Native (Expo), Storybook, Figma, React Testing Library, GraphQL, Node.js and PostgreSQL.
 Outside of my main day-time gig, I like to tinker around with other tech such as NextJS, Tailwind and Astro,

 You can find me one the following socials: [LinkedIn](https://www.linkedin.com/in/damirharambasic) and [Twitter](https://www.x.com/damdeez) (no longer active on here) or you can get more information about me on my [website](https://www.damir.fun).
 <!--